 - One of the indirect factors that contribute to the formation of ulcers is smoking.
 These play a major role in the aggravation and growth of ulcers.
 Smoking accelerates the process of gastric emptying and reduces the secretion of bicarbonate acid buffers in the duodenum.
 In addition to this, smoking forces the stomach to dump acidic food into the duodenum too quickly.

 - Another indirect factor is Drinking alcohol.
 It can increase ulcer formations when H. pylori are present in the system by damaging the gastric mucosa.
 Alcohol can also worsen the symptoms and prevent their healing.

-- Stress is one of the main causes initiating the formation of ulcers.
+- Stress and Anxiety is one of the main causes initiating the formation of ulcers.
 Both physical and psychological stress can play their part in causing and augmenting the symptoms.

 - It is seen that the use of NSAIDs, such as aspirin, is also a cause of ulcers.